 Office: 107 Gullickson Hall (Main Campus)

-Dr. Girmay Berhie serves as acting chair of the Department of Public Health.
-Dr. Berhie joined Marshall University faculty in 1991 and is currently a tenured professor and the program founder and Director of Health Informatics.
+Dr. Girmay Berhie serves as Associate Dean of Research for the College of Health Professions (COHP).
+Dr. Berhie joined Marshall University faculty in 1991 and is the program founder, chair, and tenured professor of Health Informatics.
 He was also one of the founders of the undergraduate and graduate Public Health programs at Marshall University.
-The Health Informatics program is the only program of its kind in the State of West Virginia and is one of only three programs in the country that is accredited by CAHIIM.
-Dr. Berhie received his bachelor’s in Social Work from Haile Selassie I University, his master’s in Social work from St. Louis University, his master’s in Information Systems from Marshall University, and his doctorate in Public Policy and Analysis with a concentration in Research Methodology from St. Louis University.
-He has also taken several courses such as Biostatistics, Epidemiology, Outcome and Effectiveness Research Regression Analysis in Public Health Research, and Applied Multivariate Methods at John Hopkins University, School of Hygiene and Public Health.
-Dr. Berhie has specialized and now lectures in the following areas: biostatistics, data analytic/data analysis, development and implementation of electronic health care records and Personal Health Records, hospital information systems and implementation, health informatics, health services research, program planning and evaluation, public health research, global health, developing instruments to conduct need assessments, and program evaluation at the formative process and summative stages.
+The Health Informatics program is the only program of its kind in the State of West Virginia accredited by CAHIIM.
+He has also developed two online Graduate Certificate programs in Nursing Informatics and Data Analytics beginning in Fall 2018.
+Both these Graduate Certificates and the Master’s of Health Informatics are designated as STEM programs.
+Dr. Berhie received a Master’s in Social work from St. Louis University, a Master’s of Science in Information Systems from the Division of Computer science, Marshall University, and his Doctorate in Public Policy and Analysis with a concentration in Research Methodology from St. Louis University.
+He has also taken several courses such as Biostatistics, Epidemiology, and Outcome and Effectiveness Research Regression Analysis in Public Health at John Hopkins University School of Hygiene and Public Health.
+Dr. Berhie has specialized and now lectures in the following areas: biostatistics, data analytics, EHR implementation, population health, Tableau, Power BI, revenue cycle management, and research methodology.
 Dr. Berhie’s experience includes holding a position as the former Director of West Virginia Statistical Center where he successfully wrote and was awarded grant funds from the National Institute of Justice and the National Institute of Health.
 He has served as the Project Director, Principal Investigator, Project Researcher, and Independent Evaluator for numerous grants from NIH, DOL, NIJ, and SAMHSA.
 He is currently serving as the Project Director for the Louis Stokes Alliances for Minority Participation (LSAMP) Program at Marshall University.

 Richard Crespo, Ph.D.